Old Quebec City: a journey into history and culture

 Exploring local cuisine in Old Quebec

 The Cuisine of Quebec is known as much for its French influences as for its diversity.
 In the old town you will find a wealth of cafes and Restaurants serving traditional French dishes as well as local specialties.
-Be sure to try it poutine, a mixture of fries, cheese and sauce.
+Be sure to try it Poutine, a mixture of fries, cheese and sauce.
 Also enjoy fresh fish and seafood, which are plentiful in the region.

 Restaurants in Old Quebec serving Quebec specialties